chandan-pal/blockchain-learnings/README.md

 - Proof-of-Work (PoW)\
 Proof of Work provides a powerful stamp that says ‘this history cannot be changed without doing a lot of work.
 - Proof-of-Stake (PoS)
+Proof-of-stake is done by validators who have staked some asset to participate in the system.\
+Instead of needing to do intense computational work, you simply need to have staked your coins in the network.\
+A proof-of-stake system is kept secure by the fact that you'd need 51% of the total staked coins to defraud the chain.

 ## Nonce
 - Nonce (Number only used once) is a number added to a hashed - or encrypted block in blockchain that, when rehashed, meets the dificulty level restrictions.
 The nonce is the number the blockchain miners are solving for, in order to receive cryptocurrency.